System justification theory: Belief in a just world

 According to the just world fallacy, people are inclined to believe the world is generally fair, and that the outcomes of people's behavior are subsequently deserved.
 Ideologies that relate to belief in a just world have to do with maintaining a sense of personal control and a desire to understand the world as non-random.
 Such ideologies include the Protestant work ethic and belief in meritocracy.
 Essentially, belief in a just world feeds an epistemic need for predictability, order, and stability in one's environment.
 System justification theory, while keeping the perspective that people are inclined to believe the world is just, extracts the underlying epistemic needs of the just world ideology and uses them as support for why people are motivated to uphold the system.
 In other words, preference for stability, predictability, and the perception of personal control, over random chance, motivates one to see the status quo as fair and legitimate.
-This can be an issue, however, due to the fact that disadvantaged people can easily internalize their low position and blame themselves for 'shortcomings' or lack of 'successes'.